rainerenglisch/IBM-Applied-Data-Science-Capstone/report2.md

 My solution to the problem described in the introduction was derived from the clustering k-means approached that was shown in the neighborhood clustering notebook for New York in this course.
 In Summary what the k-means algorithm does is: It creates centroids where every observation (neighborhood) gets assigned to exactly one centroid.
+Like in the example clustering notebook a feature vector was created for every neighborhood consisting of one hot encoded venue categories.
 My idea was
 1. to set the feature vector of the home neighborhood as the "centroid" like at k-means
 2. to use euclidean distance to measure the distance of all observation (in that case the target city's neighborhoods feature vectors)